 If you are a bride-to-be, here’s a list of essential head-to-toe jewellery!

-From maang tikka to jhumkas to mangalsutra to kamarband to anklets, we have covered all that you need to adorn yourself with to look a dream bride on your special day…
+From maang tikka to jhumkas to mangalsutra to kamarband to anklets, we have covered all that you need to adorn yourself with to look a bride dreams of on her special day…

 1. Maang Tikka

 Firstly, mango tikka is worn by women on the centre parting of the head.
 It is a traditional piece of jewellery and a way to transform you into a beautiful princess.
 Erstwhile princesses and royal women wore the maang tikka.
 A heavier tikka goes well with a broad forehead while a lighter one looks elegant on a forehead smaller than average.